 The Oakes camp store is available to each group and offers miscellaneous camp items.
 Each group decides how and if to use the camp store.
 Some groups choose not to use the camp store, so contact your group leader for more information.

-Camp Oakes provides weekend, weekday and weeklong rentals throughout the year.
-Your organization can rent our dormitories and cabins for one night or seven.
+Camp Oakes provides weekend rentals throughout the year.
+Your organization can rent our dormitories and cabins for one night or two.